TommyStarK/claptrap/README.md

 acting as a simple log function that prints on the standard output:

     - the type of event which can be either CREATE|UPDATE|RENAME|REMOVE
-    - the target file responsible of the event
+    - the target file attached to the event
     - the timestamp of when the event has been detected

 ```bash